Matchstic/SmartwatchMockup/README.md

 I have also built a basic UI library that resembles <code>UIKit</code> in its structure.

 All code for the smartwatch is found in <code>/Sketch</code>, with stubbed libraries in <code>/Library</code>.

+## Notes

+Whilst this code is public, it is very much a work in progress, and is slow progress at that.

+Completed components:
+- Switching between applications and setting application state
+- Basic UI and animation library
+- First watchface

+TODO:
+- Cubic bezier curves on animations
+- Implement a "scrollbar-esque" UI to indicate scroll progress on <code>ListView</code>
+- Implement highlighting the currently selected item in a <code>ListView</code>
+- Add more applications
+- ...?